-If a student elects to take a one semester leave of absence during her pregnancy, the OTA Program Director must be notified at least one month prior to the start of the requested leave of absence.
+If a student elects to take a one semester leave of absence during pregnancy, the OTA Program Director must be notified at least one month prior to the start of the requested leave of absence.
 An exit interview with the OTA Program Director and request a formal leave of absence in writing must be completed.
-At the end of the leave of absence, the student may re-enter the OTA Program on a space available basis following the required re-entry process outlined in the most current OTA Student Handbook.
+At the end of the leave of absence, the student may apply to re-enter the OTA Program on a space available basis following the required reentry process outlined in the most current OTA Student Handbook.
+Re-entry is not guaranteed to any student who exited the program.